Charlotteorsalad/eslint-compare-tool/README.md

 - pip install -r requirements.txt

 ## Download Executable
-Download eslint_compare_tool.exe from the repository (in dist/ folder).
+Download eslint_compare_tool.exe from the repository.
 No installation needed for the executable.

 ## Usage with Source Code